CanerSever0/digital.banking.ui/README.md

 - `REACT_APP_API_URL`: Backend API URL
 - `NODE_ENV`: Set to 'production' for production builds

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

 **Built with ❤️ using React and Tailwind CSS**